wp-plugins/gotmls/readme.txt

 * Download definitions of new threat as they are discovered.
 * Automatically upgrade vulnerable versions of timthumb scripts.
 * Automatically patch wp-login.php to block brute-force attacks.
+* Run a Quick Scan from the admin menu.
 * Customize Scan Setting.
-* Run a Quick Scan or a Complete Scan from the Settings Page.
+* Run a Complete Scan from the Settings Page.

-Updated January-11th
+Updated February-8th

 Register this plugin at [GOTMLS.NET](http://gotmls.net/) and get access to new definitions of "Known Threats" and added features like Automatic Removal, plus patches for specific security vulnerabilities like old versions of timthumb.
 Updated definition files can be downloaded automatically within the admin once your Key is registered.
 Otherwise, this plugin just scans for "Potential Threats" and leaves it up to you to identify and remove the malicious ones.